shaoweilin/shaoweilin.github.io/_posts/2021-03-22-variational-inference-for-latent-processes.md

 The form of variational inference we are considering here is necessarily passive.
 This means that the true distribution $$Q_*(X_{0\ldots T})$$ is unaffected by the learning agent's estimates of the states of the latent variables $$Z_{0\ldots T}.$$

 However, it is possible to design variational methods for models where the estimates of the latent variables have an effect on the observed data, such as in active learning, reinforcement learning or partially-ordered Markov decision processes.
 The estimates could lead a learning agent to effect some change on the environment which then affects the observed data.
 Unfortunately, we will not be considering this active form of variational inference here.
+A complete understanding of biological intelligence must however analyze the active case.

 In our passive form of variational inference, the most general case for the space of joint path distributions $$Q(Z_{0\ldots T}, X_{0\ldots T})$$ is the unconstrained space $$\Delta$$ where $$Q$$ factors as